 Focus Equals Faster Growth

 The businesses that scale fastest are not doing everything.
 They are doing fewer things exceptionally well.
-Delegating your marketing is not giving up control.
-It is making a smarter allocation of your most limited resource: your attention.
+Delegating your marketing is not giving up control, it is making a smarter allocation of your most limited resource: your attention.

 4. Lower Costs, Better ROI